-David received his dual JD/MBA from the University of Denver in 2009.
-Prior to that he received an M.S. in Molecular Genetics & Cellular Biology from Washington State University where he conducted research on the role of histone protein modifications on global gene expression.
-In 2003, he received his B.S. degree in Microbiology from Brigham Young University where he was the recipient of a student research grant to investigate two-component regulatory systems in E. coli.
-David has also received special recognition by the Colorado Bar Association for his commitment to pro bono work.
+David received his dual JD/MBA from the University of Denver.
+Prior to that he received a graduate degree in Molecular Genetics & Cellular Biology from Washington State University where he conducted research on the role of histone protein modifications on global gene expression.
+He received his B.S. degree in Microbiology from Brigham Young University where he was the recipient of a research grant to investigate two-component regulatory systems in E. coli.
+David has received special recognition by the Colorado Bar Association for his commitment to pro bono work.

-David spends all of his free time with his wife, Mary, and his five children, Brandon, Sabrina, Ashley, Ava, and Ivy.
+David spends all of his free time with his wife, Mary, and his six children, Brandon, Sabrina, Ashley, Ava, Ivy, and Morgan.
 His hobbies include whatever his kids want to do at that moment.